Carlisle and District Music and Drama Festival

 The Festival is open to amateurs and welcomes performers of all ages in music, speech and drama.
 Performers are invited to compete in a variety of classes, all described in the Syllabus.

 You are invited to have a look around our website and discover all it has to offer.
-The Syllabus for the 2020 Festival will be published here on our website around the second week of October 2019.
-As soon as it is active, you can see the great variety of Classes you could compete in.
-Once you have decided which Classes you'd like to enter for, you can register, enter and pay online for the 2020 Festival.
+You can still see the Syllabus for the 2020 Festival by following "Syllabus" in the top bar.
+As you can see, there is a great variety of Classes to compete in.
+The Syllabus can now be viewed online and/or downloaded for your perusal.
+Entries will remain closed until it has been officially confirmed that the 2021 Festival may proceed.
+At that moment, the 2021 Syllabus is activated, and you can register, enter and pay online.
 After setting up an account you can view all the classes in the Syllabus, either in one list, per section, or class by class.
 Once you have decided which class(es) you want to enter, simply follow the instructions on the screen.
 If you prefer to read the Syllabus on paper and/or send us your entries by post, you will be able to download the Syllabus and Entry Forms from our website.
 If you are unable to download PDF files, please email us and we will send a Syllabus and Entry Forms out to you.

 About the Charity